Responsible Supply Chain

 In the core Business Technologies Business, annual conflict mineral surveys have been planned and implemented since fiscal 2013.
 The survey was also done in fiscal 2017, and 99% of suppliers in scope responded to the survey.
 In addition, when carrying out the survey, suppliers were requested to reduce smelters unknown to ensure transparency in their supply chain and ensure their products are conflict-free.

 The survey confirmed that 313 smelters and refiners in the supply chain are recognized by RMI.
 Of these, 252 were certified as conflict-free.
 This was an increase of 8 from the 244 in fiscal 2016 result.
 Also, 56 countries were thought to be sourcing 3TG in the supply chain (as of March 31, 2018).

 In addition, toner, one of Konica Minolta’s major products, was confirmed to be conflict-free.
 Some other products and materials were confirmed to be conflict free because they are made from recycled materials.
 No evidence of conflict complicity was found in the supply chain surveyed.

 Konica Minolta cooperates with external organizations, including participating in an initiative where members of JEITA’s Responsible Minerals Trade Working Group encourage smelters and refiners to be involved in a conflict-free audit program.
-In addition, Konica Minolta provided an instructor for the JEITA Conflict Mineral Survey Briefing, held by JEITA in May-June 2016.
+In addition, Konica Minolta provided an instructor for the JEITA Conflict Mineral Survey Briefing, held by JEITA in June 2017.
 Konica Minolta also participates in the Conflict Free Sourcing Working Group (CFS-WG), established jointly by JEITA and automotive companies, in programs that go beyond industry boundaries.